B-Bounded cohomology and applications: Duality groups and the comparison map

-\begin{proof} The comparison map is natural with respect to those maps induced by group homomorphisms, implying the existence of a commuting diagram For ${\B}\prec {\mathcal{E}}$, the map on the right is trivial by Proposition \ref{prop:log}, while the spectral sequence argument for ordinary cohomology just given shows the lower horizontal map sends $t_2$ non-trivially to the generator of $H^2(\Z^2)\isom \C$.
+For ${\B}\prec {\mathcal{E}}$, the map on the right is trivial by Proposition \ref{prop:log}, while the spectral sequence argument for ordinary cohomology just given shows the lower horizontal map sends $t_2$ non-trivially to the generator of $H^2(\Z^2)\isom \C$.
 Thus $t_2$ cannot be in the image of $\Psi_{\B}^2$ (this is in the spirit to Gromov's original argument referenced above). \end{proof}